janderie/anderies/content/authors/Ratajczyk/_index.md

   - Institutions
   - Resilience of Complex Systems
   - Collective Action and the Commons
-  - Add Regenerative Development & Design
+  - Regenerative Development & Design
-  - Add Bioregionalism
+  - Bioregionalism

 education: